Wisconsin's First Election

 The First Elections

 By today's standards the state's first elections were informal.
 Voters and candidates generally knew one another personally.
-No party machines organized to get out the vote, no advertisements flooded the non-existent media and no bumper stickers adorned the backs of ox-carts and horse-drawn wagons.

 Whigs and Jacksonians

 The major ideological divisions in the electorate were geographic: immigrants from New England and New York on the lakeshore who were predominantly Whigs arrayed themselves opposite immigrants from the South in the mining district, who were usually Jacksonian Democrats.
 Although French-speaking residents had lived in Wisconsin since the mid-1600s, no one with a French surname was elected to the first legislature.
-Similarly, no American Indians participated.
 After 200 years political power had unmistakably shifted from tribal elders and French-Canadian Catholics to English-speaking Protestants.
 The early legislators are described in this 1877 article by Moses M. Strong.

-When Michigan had become a state earlier in 1836 the region west of Lake Michigan became eligible to be a territory in its own right.
+When Michigan became a state earlier in 1836 the region west of Lake Michigan became eligible to be a territory in its own right.
 This proposed "Wisconsin Territory" stretched west from Green Bay across the Mississippi to include all of modern Iowa, Minnesota and half of the Dakotas.
 Congress enacted a law defining Wisconsin Territory on April 20, 1836, and President Andrew Jackson appointed Henry Dodge as its first governor.
 Dodge was sworn in as governor in Mineral Point on July 4th, with responsibility to conduct a census, hold elections and convene a legislature.

 First Counties